Access Control

 Example

-, and where the graph includes an apps/v1/Deployment
+type with kind: Foo, and where the graph includes an apps/v1/Deployment and

-, you will need to create the following ClusterRole
+a v1/ConfigMap, you will need to create the following ClusterRole to ensure

 kro has enough access to reconcile your resources: